List of the Allman Brothers Band members

-The Allman Brothers Band was an American blues rock band from Macon, Georgia.
+The Allman Brothers Band was an American rock band from Macon, Georgia.
 Formed in March 1969 by brothers Duane (guitar) and Gregg Allman (organ, vocals), the group originally also included guitarist and vocalist Dickey Betts, bassist Berry Oakley, and drummers Butch Trucks and Jai Johanny "Jaimoe" Johanson.
 The band went through multiple personnel changes and broke up twice before retiring in 2014, when the lineup included founding members Gregg Allman, Trucks and Johanson, plus guitarist and vocalist Warren Haynes, percussionist Marc Quiñones, bassist Oteil Burbridge and guitarist Derek Trucks.

 History

 1969–1976

 The Allman Brothers Band was founded in March 1969 by Duane and Gregg Allman with Dickey Betts, Berry Oakley, Butch Trucks and Jai Johanny "Jaimoe" Johanson.
 Just two years after forming, however, Duane Allman died in a motorcycle crash in Macon on October 29, 1971.
 The guitarist was not replaced, although Chuck Leavell was added as a second keyboardist in 1972 after the band performed as a five-piece.
 On November 11, 1972, the group lost a second member when Oakley died in a motorcycle accident similar to Allman's.
 He was replaced by Lamar Williams, a childhood friend of Johanson's.
 In May 1976, the group disbanded after Allman testified in the trial of road manager John "Scooter" Herring, who was accused of drug dealing, with the rest of the band publicly condemning his decision to do so.